ocean-onion/BDCraft-maybe/clean_docs/economy/README.md

 ## Commands

-For a full list of Economy Module commands, see the [Commands Reference](../commands.md#economy-module-commands).
+For a full list of Economy Module commands, see the [Admin Commands](../admin/commands.md).

 ## Configuration

-For configuration options related to the Economy Module, see the [Configuration Guide](../configuration.md#economy-configuration-economyyml).
+For configuration options related to the Economy Module, see the [Configuration Guide](../configuration/configuration.md).

 ## Permissions

-For permissions related to the Economy Module, see the [Permissions Reference](../permissions.md#economy-permissions).
+For permissions related to the Economy Module, see the [Permissions Reference](../configuration/permissions.md).

 ## API Reference

-For developers interested in how the Economy Module works internally, see the [API Reference](../api-reference.md#economy-api).
+For developers interested in how the Economy Module works internally, see the [API Reference](../development/api-reference.md).